puffetto/spdu/README.md

 - The machine you want to monitor is in the same domain (i.e. beta.domain.tld)
 - Your "api" is called... api (api.domain.tld) and responds on the default port
 - Your "pool" is called again api in the "pool" subzone, like in this example setup: api.pool.domain.tld
+- Your service replies with some text at the URI http://api.domain.tld/status; any answer is ok, as long as it's an HTTP 200 response.
 - The DNS you want to update is at 127.0.0.1

 If you want spdu to send you email notifications, besides placing your address(es) in mailTo, you might need to specity an smtp server (if it is not smtp.domain.com) and a password (if your smtp does not relay without authentication from your machines' IPs).